-So every bloody textbook tells you: “First, learn your ABCs.”
+Until today, almost every bloody textbook tells you: “First, learn your ABCs.”
 Because obviously, one needs to know the alphabet in order to learn a language, right?
-Sure, but luckily, you’ve already covered 90% or more of the work required here.
+Sure, but luckily, you’ve already covered 90% of the work required here.
 Let’s cut through the nonsense, shall we?
 In real adult language learning—especially for English speakers who already write in Latin script – that’s what you are looking at here right now – teaching the alphabet as the first lesson is a textbook-level time sink.
 It’s not necessarily harmful, just pointless at that point in the learning process and therefore pretty boring.
 Here’s why you shouldn’t worry too much when you don’t see such a lesson in my A1 course right away.
 “Practice, practice and all is coming” ^^

 1. Letter Names Don’t Teach Pronunciation